 Localization in Objective-C

-This post will show you how to localize your iOS apps, so they can be translated to several languages.
+This post shows how to localize your iOS apps in several locales.
 I’ll will describe how to translate plain text and how to create localized versions of your storyboards.

 Since storyboard localization comes with a few quirks, let’s also discuss how to automate synchronizing changes that are made in storyboards.